The FAFSA – You Got This!

 For a step-by-step guide on how to fill out the FAFSA, follow this complete guide.

-You must renew your FAFSA each year if you want to remain eligible for financial aid.
 To renew your FAFSA, log in to your account.
 You will be asked to confirm “I am a student and want to access the FAFSA form,” which will prompt you to “Log in” with your FSA ID.

-Click “FAFSA Renewal” as your option, which will prefill many nonfinancial questions from your previous FAFSA application.
+Click “FAFSA Renewal” as your option, which will pre-fill many non-financial questions from your previous FAFSA application.
 It is important, though, that you update any information, if necessary.
 And use the Internal Revenue Service Data Retrieval Tool (IRS DRT), which will automatically transfer your tax information to your FAFSA form.

 To qualify for federal student aid, you must: (i) be a U.S. citizen or eligible noncitizen; (ii) have a valid Social Security number (unless you are a student from the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau); (iii) be enrolled or accepted for enrollment as a regular student in an eligible degree or certificate program; (iv) maintain satisfactory academic progress in your college or career school; (v) sign the certification statement (basically, you’re verifying you’re not in default on a federal student loan, don’t owe money on a federal student grant, and will use federal student aid only for educational purposes); (vi) have a high school diploma, state-recognized equivalent, home-schooled credential, or show you’re enrolling in an eligible career pathway program and meeting one of the “ability-to-benefit” alternatives.